thirdtank/brut/brutrb.com/hooks.md

 The value can be a string or symbol, but should not be the class itself, as this can mess with load order.

-The code for `RequireAuthBeforeHook` we saw before was marked with a red warning that it wasn't production ready.
-Let's see what a more realistic hook would look like.

-The purpose of `RequireAuthBeforeHook` is to detect if a user is logged in.
-If they are, all is well.
-If they are not, we want to redirect them to a login page unless the page they've requested is allowed for logged-out users.
+Let's implement a realistic hook that checks for authenticated users.
+Our hook will detect if a user is logged in.
+If not, we'll redirect to a login page.

-Let's suppose that the home page (`/`) and any page starting with `/auth/` are allowed for logged-out users (`/auth/` being pages related to logging in).

-Brut also reserves some routes for its own, and we want those to be allowed to logged-out users as well.
-Brut sets `"brut.owned_path"` in the Rack environment if the requested URL is one it is managing.
+Of course, the login page will need to be accessible without logging in.
+We also don't want Brut-owned paths to require login, either.

 `before` will need access to the request context, session, Rack request, and Rack environment: